Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 The UCAS Personal Statement: The Basics

 We talk a lot about personal statements here.
-That’s because it’s arguable the most important part of the entire UCAS application (at least until interviews, if you need to do them).
+That’s because it’s arguably the most important part of the entire UCAS application (at least until interviews, if you need to do them).
 The statement is your only chance to inject some personality into the application, and to give admissions tutors an idea of who you are, what you are like as a student, and how you stand out from other applicant with similar academic qualifications.

 There is one guarantee when writing a personal statement – you won’t get a quality, polished personal statement on your first attempt.
 In fact, it often takes many drafts, lots of editing and plenty of late-night spurs of inspiration to get a strong personal statement that encourages offers from your preferred universities.
 To assist you in getting started, we’ve gathered together the absolute musts of a personal statement; ensure you’re ticking all of these boxes before making your final adjustments.